How to perform Manual Mobile Testing?

 QAs can leverage platforms like BrowserStack that provide a diverse range of real Android and iOS mobile devices for testing mobile applications manually.
 Performing app testing on real devices will help QAs to simulate app behavior in real-world conditions.

-One just needs to Signup for free and start testing immediately.
-QAs simply need to follow the steps below:
+One needs to Signup for free and start testing immediately.
+QAs need to follow the steps below:

 - Upload the app to be tested on the platform